This article was last updated by on

 4. Spittlebugs

-You could recognize spittlebug infestation by the white foam-like substance on leaves, petioles, and stems.
+You could recognize spittlebug infestation by the white foamy substance on leaves, petioles, and stems.

 The spittlebug larva grows into froghoppers that can jump many times their height.
-Check every two weeks for spittlebug foam and nymphs at the base of the plants.
+Check biweekly for spittlebug foam and nymphs at the base of the plants.

 You can identify them with their body color, which changes from orange to yellow and brown as they grow.